terokallio/reference-numbers-ISO-11649/README.md

 #### The RF Creditor reference is based on the Finnish creditor reference

-In Finland, the RF Creditor reference is based on the Finnish creditor reference The structure of the RF Creditor reference is as follows:
+In Finland, the RF Creditor reference is based on the Finnish creditor reference.
+The structure of the RF Creditor reference is as follows:
 RFXX1234561, where
 • RF is the identifier of the RF Creditor reference